Tri-Valley-Blockchain/blockchain-playground/ethereum/deconstructing-cryptocelebrities/README.md

   }
  ```

  This is the main critical method of this smart contract.
-Here is where someone is willing to send ether in exchange to get the celebrity token.
+Here is where someone who is willing to send ether in exchange for the celebrity token.

  ```
    // Allows someone to send ether and obtain the token